bgn9000/Cpp1y-OrderBook/README.md

         pip install cython
         pip install bintrees

-You can odify `genOrders.py` and run it (generated messages will output into stderr):
+You can modify `genOrders.py` and run it (generated messages will output into stderr):

     cd python
     ./genOrders.py > test.log 2> test.txt